My research focus is located on the intersection of language and cognition, always keeping real-world applications in mind.

 For my master’s theses I researched linguistic humor as well as audiovisual integration of speech, using methods from computational linguistics and neurolinguistics.

-For this, I invite people who are hard-of-hearing to the lab to have a conversation with each other.
-I am particulary interested in the aspects of multimodal communication that are associated with communicative success and enjoyment and hope to give informed suggestions on how to make a space more inclusive from a communicative point of view.
+For this, I invite people who are neurodivergent or hard-of-hearing to the lab to have a conversation with each other.
+I am particulary interested in the aspects of multimodal communication that are associated with communicative success and enjoyment and hope to contribute on making public spaces and conversational settings more inclusive from a communicative point of view.